Epidemic spread: limiting contacts to regular circles is not necessarily the safest option: Materials and Methods

 \subsection{Deterministic SIR model in discrete time}

 In order to evaluate under which conditions the results of our model can be described by the homogeneous mixing approximation, we consider a deterministic SIR model with which to compare our results.
+Here, we also use $S(t)$, $I(t)$, and $R(t)$ to denote the number of susceptible, infected, and recovered individuals in the system at time $t$.
 To formulate this model, we start from a stochastic SIR-IBM with a social structure represented by a complete network where all individuals in the system are connected with the same transmission rate $\beta_1=\beta_0/N$.
 Then, the probability that a susceptible individual will become infected in $\Delta t$ is given by

 and the number of infections occurring in $\Delta t$ will follow a binomial distribution with mean $P_1 S(t)$.
 Therefore, it is expected that, in the limit of large populations, this IBM model will be well represented by a discrete-time deterministic model where the daily infectious rate, inf$(t)$, is given by inf$(t)=P_1 S(t)$.
 Concerning recovery from infection, two approximations are considered in our IBM.
 In the case of ER, the probability that an infected individual will be recovered in $\Delta t$ is given by $1-e^{-\gamma \Delta t}$, with $\gamma=1/\tau_{inf}$, so the average number of recoveries during day $t$ is given by: